• Skip to primary navigation

 Commercial drones used in thermal inspections

-The Technological Shift Thermal Imaging Needed
+The Technological Shift in Thermal Imaging Needed

 Mounting an Infrared Thermal Imaging camera to an unmanned aerial vehicle (UAV) may have the most potential to make Infrared technology the inspection system of choice.

-Essentially, this approach allows surveyors to fly a thermal drone (IR enabled) overhead of and throughout a facility to get a bird’ s-eye view of the operation or facility.
+Essentially, this approach allows surveyors to fly a thermal drone (IR enabled) overhead of and throughout a facility to get a bird’s-eye view of the operation or facility.
 You can get views and measures of your equipment or facility that you may not have seen before, or you may have only measured infrequently due to the difficulty in accessing those viewpoints.

 There are numerous ways IR inspection by unmanned aerial vehicle (UAV) is complementary to even the best foot infrared scans, surveys, or inspections.
 First, Unmanned Aerial Systems (UAS) offer an increased vertical resolution that would otherwise be impossible or too expensive to obtain due to the need for specialized rental equipment.
 Having higher vertical resolution ensures you have a more comprehensive view of how your entire facility is operating.

-Don’t forget surveyor safety – UAV improve on this, too.
+Don’t forget surveyor safety – UAVs improve on this, too.
 Just as conventional thermal imager shortens the list of “difficult to monitor” (DTM) and “unable to monitor” (UTM) zones, drone-based thermal imagers make this list shorter yet – and that means less danger for workers than even the best first-generation IR solution.

 Yet the real attraction to drone-based infrared monitoring – the thing that’ll get nearly every facility onboard – is how often you can do screenings.
 Because drone-based monitoring is so fast, it offers the option to have far more frequent tests – even weekly, if required.
 Remember that critical equipment can start showing stress at any point.
 If screenings detect them within a few days of starting, that results in a far more proactive response and an earlier return to higher efficiencies.